jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Opensource Software Definition

 Open source doesn't just mean access to the source code.
-According to the [Opensource Initiative](https://opensource.org/ "Opensource Initiative") written by Bruce Perens, the now 10 rights enshrined in the OSD encompases the 4 software freedoms and extend them with a focus on applications in the business world.
+According to the [Opensource Initiative](https://opensource.org/ "Opensource Initiative") written by Bruce Perens, the now 10 rights enshrined in the OSD encompasses the 4 software freedoms and extend them with a focus on applications in the business world.
 The distribution terms of open-source software must comply with the [following criteria:](https://opensource.org/osd-annotated "Annotated definition")

 1. Free Redistribution
     i) The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
 The license shall not require a royalty or other fee for such sale.